rkhleics/police-api-client-python/docs/index.rst

     >>> neighbourhood.priorities
     [<Neighbourhood.Priority> <p>To address the issues of people begging next to cash machines in Market Street and surrounding area.</p>, ..., <Neighbourhood.Priority> <p>To reduce street drinking and associated anti-social behaviour on Conduit Street and London Road between 10am and 6pm each day.</p>]

+Fore available attributes and methods, see the :doc:`reference/neighbourhoods/priorities` reference.

 Crime & Outcomes